A lot or a little?

 Is it any good?

-This empowering self-care manual is perfectly targeted to young girls who are on the brink of growing up -- and trying to figure out how to embrace these major changes with competence and confidence.
-Valorie Lee Schaeffer's positive language and Josee Masse's cheerful illustrations help strip away any self-consciousness children might have about discussing puberty or personal hygiene.
+This empowering self-care manual is targeted to young girls who are on the brink of growing up -- and trying to figure out how to embrace these major changes with competence and confidence.
+Valorie Lee Schaeffer's mostly positive language and Josee Masse's cheerful illustrations help strip away self-consciousness children might have about discussing puberty or personal hygiene.
+It is important to note that while informative, this book does include some negative messages about body image and dieting that could be damaging for young girls.

 Schaeffer offers tons of practical tips for solving problems girls might not even think to ask their parents about.
-She also urges girls to ask trusted adults for help and more information; parents may want to check in and make themselves available for questions.
+She also urges girls to ask trusted adults for help and more information; parents may want to preview the book before handing over to kids, and then check in and make themselves available for questions.
 Older girls -- or girls who've already begun their period -- may appreciate the companion book, The Care and Keeping of You 2: The Body Book for Older Girls.

 Talk to your kids about ...